the-mason-jar/the-mason-jar/infusions/vodka/ursula.md

 -----------

 * Put the cucumber into an infuser or large glass jar, pour in vodka.
-* Let steep for 3-4 days.
+* Seal and store in a cool, dark place for 3-4 days.
 * Strain the infused vodka into a new, clean bottle.
 * Cap tightly, and refrigerate (or put in the freezer) until ready to serve.